Water Treatment Options For Australian Businesses

 • Required to attain water authority compliance.

-The type of oil water separator will be determined by the type of wastewater that is produced, and the local area’s water authority prerequisites.
+The type of oil water separator will be determined by the kind of wastewater produced and the local area's water authority prerequisites.

 Various Types Of Oil-Water Separators Fall Into These Four Standard Categories: